Difference Between Data Warehouse and Database

 - The database is time-variant in nature and only deals with current data.
 However, the concept of data analytics using historical data makes the corporate decision-making process easier by providing the trends and behavior of the historical data.

-- The data warehouse is better on comparing the reporting, analysis and designed to store data available from different data sources.
+- The data warehouse compares the reporting and analysis and is designed to store data available from different data sources.
 However, the database is based on carrying out dynamic data transaction processing.

 Head to Head comparison (Table Format)